Thursday, October 23, 2014

 YES, WE DID IT AGAIN.

 After all was said and done, informed, objective, and reasonable judgment prevailed over superficial arguments.
-We did not only blaze the trail with our retention pitch, we developed a compelling narrative whose marketing needn't much convincing.
+We not only blaze the trail with our retention pitch, but we also developed a compelling narrative whose marketing needsn't much convincing.
 It speaks for itself.

 What most liberal and progressive commentators are unwilling to accept is the fact that the large-scale corruption in Nigeria, especially at the Executive level, has nothing to do with the Immunity Clause.
 It is the inability of law enforcement agencies, EFCC, and ICPC to live up to the demands of their respective offices and positions.
 Where are the impeached Governor of Adamawa State and the other corruption-personified former Governors who are no longer protected by Section 308?

-Please find the referred article at the left side of your computer.
+Please find the referred article on the left side of your computer.
 It is number one on this Blog - the most read and a reference point for lawyers, members of the National Assembly, their consultants, and advisers.
-We did not make it the number one essay on this Blog; you did - you the readers.
+We did not make it the number one essay on this Blog; you did - you, the readers.

 Rationale and Public Policy Arguments: